Catherine22/Algorithm/README.md

   - [Sequence Searching] is used to **search a sorted array to find an element.** If an array contains an element, it'll return where the element is in the array and also return the latest position if there're duplicated elements.
   - And if the element wasn't found, this algorithm would return the index which refer to a value(array[index] < element < array[index+1]).
-      - two way to do binary searching (Usually, binSearch2() is more efficient than binSearch(), it's better)
+      - two ways to do binary searching (Usually, binSearch2() is more efficient than binSearch(), it's better)
       - Fibonacci Searching